Thomas Petrou

-Thomas Petrou is an American social media personality and entrepreneur of Greek descent, known for his TikTok and YouTube channels.
+Thomas Adrian Petrou (born 2 September 1998) is an American social media personality and entrepreneur of Greek descent, known for his TikTok and YouTube channels.
 Petrou is a founder of The Hype House, a group of online-content creators and the Hollywood Spanish-style mansion that they reside in together.
 Thomas also briefly lived in the Team 10 house before being fired for unknown reasons in August 2019.
 As of August 8, 2022, Petrou has amassed over 1.87 million subscribers on YouTube and 7.9 million followers on TikTok.

 Career

 Petrou joined YouTube in 2015.
 Petrou joined Team 10 in May 2019 before announcing that he had been fired three months later for "no reason."
 Seven months after concluding his time at Team 10, he co-founded The Hype House, a collective of creators who live in a large-house in Los Angeles and make content together, with Alex Warren, Kouvr Annon, Daisy Keech, and Chase Hudson.

 Alongside other Hype House members, Petrou starred in a reality television series about the collective, also titled Hype House, which premiered on Netflix on January 7, 2022.